No 10 staff ‘warned not to destroy relevant information over Christmas parties’

 Over the weekend, the Sunday Mirror published a photo that appeared to show the prime minister flanked by colleagues while hosting a Christmas quiz on 15 December 2020.

-This followed the leaking of a video in which senior government advisors can be heard joking about a party alleged to have taken place on 18 December 2020, when the capital was under tier 3 restrictions.
+This followed the leaking of a video in which senior government advisers can be heard joking about a party alleged to have taken place on 18 December 2020, when the capital was under tier 3 restrictions.

 After these revelations came to light, Mr Johnson continued to insist his innocence, saying on Monday: “I can tell you that I certainly broke no rules.”